CLARIAH/ineo-content/README.md

 metadata of one specific tool in the group/suite with the group as a whole.
 This allows you to still describe a whole tool suite in Ineo, but picks one of the tools in the suite as being its representative and have its metadata prominently features.

+Note that neither `identifier` nor `group` uniquely identify a markdown file, they may be reused from multiple files and are merely intended to link to <https://tools.clariah.nl>.

 The following Ineo-specific metadata can be added:

 * (TODO: add specification of part of Ineo's YAML syntax that are reusable.
 This is something for the Ineo developers to specify.)